silva-erick/profico-hq/bin/README.md

 ### Virtual Environment no Windows

-No terminal, navegue até a pasta do projeto profico-hq, em seguida, acesse a pasta bin.
-Digite:
+No terminal, navegue até a pasta do projeto profico-hq.
 Crie um virtual environment com o comando:

 ```
 python.exe -m venv venv